naresh198457/finalCapstone/README.md

 * Home loan repayment (bond) - to calculate the amount you'll have to pay on a home loan.

 ## Installation
+* Install the Python 3.10.7.
+* Install the visual studio, but any python editor can do the job.
+* Install the math library.
+'''python
+pip install math'''

 ## How to Use
 * This program can run on both Windows and linuzx operating system by using any python editors.